wrefgtzweve/SpaceEngineersDLCUnlocker/README.md

 # Space Engineers DLC unlocker

+# This is now obsolete as new checks have been introduced to the game, however there's a new method.
+You can use this tool for space engineers dlcs and other games dlcs: https://github.com/pointfeev/CreamInstaller

 ## Updated to: `v1.202 - Automatons`

 This repository allows you to get the space engineers dlcs for free, if there are any issues feel free to make a new issue in the issues tab or make a pr with the new dlc files and i'll take a look at it.